top of page

 Modern Heroine Autobiographies

-The genre of autobiography necessarily invokes difficulties of subjectivity. omission, and distortion.
+The genre of autobiography necessarily invokes difficulties of subjectivity, omission, and distortion.
 At the same time, what one chooses to write about oneself can also be highly illuminating.
 Nowhere will this tension, and treasure, better reveal itself than in the autobiography of the modern heroine.
 In addition to the fruitful knowledge any reader would gain from a male writer of historic note, the modern heroine is also a witness, and an inspiration, of the dramatic evolution of technology, equality, and gender politics of the 20th century.
 We invite you to join this onsite series, reading autobiographies about one month apart.

 Readings in the Series: